t1uman3/weather-app/README.md

 # Weather App

+This project uses Go backend (Echo framework) and React frontend.

 To start the project you need
 - running Docker
 - use a terminal that supports Unix commands such as Git Bash
-- replace your OpenWeather API key in the file .env and rename file
+- create `.env` file with your OpenWeather API key

 ## Run Locally